 Equivalent results can be obtained in a multiple regression analysis on the original data in which cage rows and other control variables are entered into the equation first before the borer variables.
 From this run residuals were analyzed from two scattergrams.
 The first one plotted standardized residuals against predicted values and the second one plotted standardized residuals against the sequence of plants in cage rows.
 Outliers appeared to be those plants which had a very small (less than 30 gram) grain yield.
 These plants therefore have been eliminated from all analyses.
 An analysis of autocorrelation was performed using the last scattergram and using the Durbin-Watson statistic to determine the effect of neighbouring plants.
-However statistical tables presented for Durbin and Watson tests are limited to $n \leq 100$.
-Because of the partial correlation procedure it can be expected that such autocorrelation was lessened or eliminated.
-Autocorrelation seems absent, but the number of degrees of freedom used in our analyses may be overestimated.
-In this computer run the percentage of variation explained in the yield variables ($R^2 \times 100$) by first cage rows, then plant development variables (covariables) and finally borer variables were determined.
+However statistical tables presented for Durbin and Watson tests are limited to $n \le 100$ .
+Because of the partial correlation seems absent, but the number of degrees of freedom used in our analyses may be overestimated.
+In this computer run the percentage of variables (R × 100) by first cage rows, then plant development variables (covariables) and finally borer variables were determined.